Mauro7b5/EarAid/README.md

 4. Open your browser and navigate to `http://localhost`.

 ### Hosting
 Browsers always block WebAudioWorklets for security reasons if HTTPS is not used.
-To host EarAid for clients outside the host machine, you need TLS certificate.crt and private.key in the HTTPS folder, in the repo you'll find a self signed certificate.
+To host EarAid for clients outside the host machine, you need TLS certificate.crt and private.key in the HTTPS folder, in the repo you'll find a self signed certificate and a key to make it work out the box, substitute them for safety.

 To start the server, run:
 ```sh